Inspire students to develop a love of science and technology. Our program is recognized by the National Science Teachers Association.

 - A Grade Point Average of at least 3.0, with a C average or higher in the science courses (must be at least B- if graduate-level)

-- Additional requirements, as may be added by Mercy College for graduate admissions
+- Additional requirements, as may be added by Mercy University for graduate admissions